You can see this text along with additional content and source code sections in a presentation. That also shows any source code referred to below. —

 In order to upload this to Exercism, you’d need to

-of your chosen solution,rna_transcription
+src/lib.rs of your chosen solution,rna_transcription in its Cargo.toml and

-.See also the exercise source.
+in its tests/rna-transcription.rs; andrna-transcription.See also the exercise source.